-1600 watts of power, 300 microholes on the soleplate, and 100 g/min steam production make short work of ironing.
-Like other Rowenta irons, there's a self-cleaning function, anti-calcium system for extended life, and 3-way auto shutoff for safety.
+The 1,725 watts of power and 350 micro holes on the soleplate make short work of ironing.
+There is a self-cleaning function, anti-calcium system for extended life, and 3-way auto shut-off for safety.
+Easy refill system is a beloved feature among consumers.

 Smaller water tank than other models.
 A handful of owners claimed the temperature control is limited, making it difficult to get the desired temperature.

 Full-range thermostat for multiple fabric types.
 Vertical steam capability so you can remove wrinkles from hanging garments.
-1000 watts of power and 200 microholes in the soleplate for easy ironing.
-Dual-voltage switch to iron just about anywhere in the world without need of adapters.
+Offers 1,000 watts of power and 200 micro holes in the soleplate for easy ironing.
+Dual-voltage switch to iron just about anywhere in the world without adapters.

 As with any travel iron, the power is lower than full-size models, and the water tank is small.